| August

 activity for Lammas.
 Visits to fields, orchards, lakes

 and wells are also traditional.
+The

 foods of Lammas include bread, blackberries and all berries,